bradleysepos/dropbox-conflicts/README.markdown

 ## Troubleshooting

 Problems with automatic notifications?
 Check your launchd environment with `$ launchctl getenv PATH`.
 See Installation for more.

-`dropbox-conflicts` returns exit code `0` (true) when no conflicts are found and no errors are encountered.

 ## License